Our Methodology for the 2026 Landlord vs. Tenant State Rankings

 We looked at the effective property tax rate because there are big differences between rural and urban counties, and many counties only tax a percentage of property value.
 Differences can illustrate how property value vs. the actual tax rate affects the total tax burden a landlord faces.

-While the stereotypical squatter may not conjure much of your sympathy, there are situations where these laws protect tenants and reestablish property lines.
+While the stereotypical trespasser may not conjure much of your sympathy, there are situations where these laws protect tenants and reestablish property lines.
 The length of time required varies wildly between states, with some granting possession in as few as 5 years with color of title, or as many as 60 years on land plots set aside for specific use.

 This includes how much landlords can hold as the deposit as well as return windows.
 A maximum deposit of 1-2 months’ rent is common, although many states don’t enforce a formal cap.
 Instead, deposits deemed “unreasonable” can be contested.
 Tenant-friendly states may require that deposits are kept in interest-bearing savings accounts.

 Late fees are mostly dictated by lease terms, but like security deposits, tenants can contest “unreasonable” fees.
 When states do enforce a cap, it’s usually by a percentage of rent or specific dollar amounts.
+Other states enforce late fee caps, but only for mobile/manufactured homes.

 Next, we placed them in 1 of 4 buckets based on their importance to landlord/tenant law